Tips for Transitioning Your Child’s Routine

 • Pro Tip: Use preferred activities as positive reinforcement for completing less preferred activities.

-Reward your child with verbal praises when they follow the steps of the new routine during ABA therapy, letting them know they are doing a great job!
+Reward your child with verbal praises when they follow the steps of the new routine, let them know they are doing a great job!
 You could also implement a reward system, such as earning tokens for steps completed on their schedule which can be exchanged for a treat, toy, or favorite activity.
 Remember, transitions take time, and it is normal for children to need extra support in this area.
 With patience, consistency, and a little creativity – you can help ease your child into their routine!

-If you and your family are interested in beginning therapy at one of our centers, please get in touch with someone from our team.
+If you and your family are interested in beginning ABA therapy autism treatment at one of our centers, please get in touch with someone from our team, we’d be happy to support your child’s growth and success.